rickoff/Rickoff/README.md

 - A way to reset guild data such as rank, eviction, reputation, and quest log entries

-**NudeCap**

-- unequip all items when a player goes overboard

-**Forge de verre**

-- an object creation menu of weapons and vanilla armor glass

-**Forge d'ebonite**

-- an object creation menu of weapons and vanilla armor ebony

-**BountyCriminal**

-- allows players to spend gold to put a bounty on other players

 **Criminals**

 - the Skvysh script translates and adapts for the Ecarlate server https://github.com/Skvysh/TES3MP-Scripts/tree/master/Criminals

-**Menu**

-- the lord of the menu that executes the commands with buttons thanks to the menuhelper and inventoryHelper 0.7.0

-**Spectate**

-- the spectator mode to spy on other players in peace

-**kanaHousing, kanaFurniture, decorateHelp**
+**EcarlateHousing, EcarlateFurniture, DecorateHelp**

-- the ultimate script for buying house, land and supply,shop system, also allows placing objects in the space.written by Atkana translated and adapted for the Ecarlate server https://github.com/Atkana/tes3mp-scripts
+- the ultimate script for buying house, land and supply,shop system, also allows placing objects in the space written by Atkana translated, adapted and improved for the Ecarlate server. original script: https://github.com/Atkana/tes3mp-scripts

 **MarketPlace**